 The Quran relates the story of Jesus’ mission as fundamentally a prophet sent by God to those Jews who have deviated from the teachings of Moses and the prophets that followed him.
 He was the last of the prophets sent to the Jews.

-In the verse above, not only did Jesus affirm the scriptures revealed before him, but he also foretold of another prophet to come after him.
+Not only did Jesus affirm the scriptures revealed before him, but he also foretold another prophet to come after him.

 His mission was to invite the people to recognise, worship and obey God.